Azure/Enterprise-Scale/docs/reference/wingtip/README.md

 ## Customer profile

-This reference implementation is ideal for customers who want to start with Landing Zones for their workload in Azure, where hybrid connectivity to their on-premise datacenter is not required from the start.
+This reference implementation is ideal for customers who want to start with Landing Zones for their workloads in Azure, where hybrid connectivity to their on-premises datacenter is not required from the start.

 ## How to evolve and add support for hybrid connectivity later